pgaertig/haproxy-docker/README.md

 The image and containers do not expose any port by default because these are up to user's haproxy configuration.
 To expose a custom port use standard `docker` command line options (`-p`).

-To alter the default configuration file name just pass the new name with `CONFIG` environment variable when running a container.
+To alter the default configuration file name just pass the new name with `CONFIG_FILE` environment variable when running a container.
 The container itself runs the `haproxy` server as `root` user however you can reduce the rights by `haproxy` configuration settings.
 For your convenience the `haproxy` user and group is created with uid/gid defined by DATA_USER_ID/DATA_GROUP_ID environment variables.
 By default `haproxy`'s uid/gid are 1000/1000.

 ## Example usage